History in the making as House casts proxy votes in pandemic

 “We can’t keep propping up the economy forever,” Senate Majority Leader Mitch McConnell said Tuesday in Lexington, Kentucky.
 “The ultimate solution is to begin to get back to normal.”

 The day showcased the new proxy system.
-More than 70 lawmakers, all Democrats — many from California and other Western states — submitted formal proxy requests to the House Clerk as required ahead of the votes.
+Republicans declined to participate, but dozens of Democrats — many from California and other Western states — submitted formal requests for proxy votes to the House Clerk.

-Democrats engineered the rules change over Republican opposition so the House could work from home, as many other Americans are doing.
-Approved earlier this month, it allows a lawmaker to formally ask a colleague to vote on his or her behalf.
+Democrats engineered the rules change, approved earlier this month, that allows a lawmaker to formally ask a colleague to vote on his or her behalf.
 A single lawmaker can carry 10 votes.

-As voting was underway on the first bill, the Uighur Human Rights Policy Act of 2020, some 40 lawmakers rose to announce the proxy votes they represented.
-Lawmakers read out the names of their colleagues — some representing up to 10 representatives, others carried votes from just one or two.
-They stated each colleague’s name and the person’s intended vote, as the actions were recorded.
+One by one, as voting was underway on the first bill, the Uighur Human Rights Policy Act of 2020, some 40 lawmakers rose to announce the proxy votes they represented.
+They stated each colleague’s name and the person’s intended vote, and the actions were recorded.
+Some lawmakers represented up to 10 representatives, though most carried votes from just one or two.

-Not even during the Civil War or any other emergency has the House allowed proxy floor votes.

 Republicans, in filing the lawsuit Tuesday, said the new system threatens the legitimacy of House-passed bills, calling into question whether they will stand the constitutional test.
 They want to set an example by returning to work as Trump encourages businesses to reopen.

-House Speaker Nancy Pelosi, D-Calif., said the suit was a “sad stunt” as the nation’s virus-related death toll approaches 100,000.
+House Speaker Nancy Pelosi, D-Calif., called the lawsuit a “sad stunt.”
+The nation’s virus-related death toll reached 100,000 Wednesday.

 Erwin Chemerinsky, dean of the law school at the University of California, Berkeley, expects the suit to be dismissed.
 He said the Constitution allows the House to make its own rules, and federal courts generally don’t get involved with the internal governance of another branch of government.